 Getting the buy-in of your employees is only as good as the execution.
 To ensure projects are completed, you need to hold tension to those goals.
 You need accountability.

 Accountability is about ownership and initiative.
-Developing a culture in which all employees are responsible for their own actions, performance, and decision making is directly correlated with an increased commitment to their goals leading to higher performance.
+Developing a culture in which all employees are responsible for their own actions, performance, and decision-making directly correlates with an increased commitment to their goals leading to higher performance.

 Trust and buy-in are key factors in establishing accountability.
 Being accountable builds trust.
 The trust enables you to delegate more to your team, so your company grows.
 Buy-in ensures your team members are aligned, focused, and clear on their contribution to an overall vision.